RJMetrics/bike-shedding/README.md

 2. Code quality
 3. Style and creativity

 Feel free to reach out to us for clarifications.

 Thanks and good luck!

+###To view the project locally:

+$ npm install
+$ npm start

+Visit localhost:8080 in your browser